Share this article

 • Marking their territory.
 Did you know that there are scent glands in your dog’s paws?
 Walking in circles helps to mark the area they’re about to rest in as their special spot.

 • Medical issues.
-Circling that seems to be regular could indicate your pup is suffering from a medical issue, like cognitive dysfunction (which is similar to dementia), ear infections and imbalance.
+Circling that seems to be regular could indicate your pup is suffering from a medical issue, like cognitive dysfunction (which is similar to dementia), ear infections and imbalance, or even brain disease.
 Regular circling in dogs should always be met with an appointment at the vet’s.

 Why do dogs go crazy after a bath?

-Post-bath hyperactivity in dogs can happens for a number of reasons, including relieving stress, shaking off excess water, excitement, nervousness, joy or ridding themselves of that strange shampoo scent.
+Post-bath hyperactivity in dogs can happen for a number of reasons, including relieving stress, shaking off excess water, excitement, nervousness, joy or ridding themselves of that strange shampoo scent.

 Why do dogs get so excited when you come home?